PeppyDays/learn-rust-with-tests/src/rust_fundamentals/install_rust.md

 #### RustRover

-RustRover is a JetBrains IDE for Rust.
-It is a great option if you are already familiar with JetBrains IDEs.
-At the time of writing, it is free for non-commercial use.
-Also, it supports great features for refactoring, such as extractions, moving and renaming code, and more.
+RustRover is JetBrains' dedicated Rust IDE, perfect if you're already comfortable with their ecosystem.
+It's currently free for non-commercial use and excels at advanced refactoring operations like code extraction, moving modules, and intelligent renaming.

-## Wrapping up
+## Wrapping Up

-At this point, you should have Rust installed, an editor available, and some basic tooling in place.
-Rust has a very large ecosystem of third-party products.
-If you find some useful components, see [Awesome Rust](https://github.com/rust-unofficial/awesome-rust).
+You should now have Rust installed, a configured editor, and essential tooling ready.
+The Rust ecosystem offers many excellent third-party tools - explore [Awesome Rust](https://github.com/rust-unofficial/awesome-rust) to discover useful additions to your workflow.